-It is no secret that diabetes is on the rise in the United States.
+It's no secret that diabetes is rising in the United States.
 With 1.5 million new diagnoses each year, diabetes has a widespread effect on Americans.
-You may also know that individuals who have been diagnosed with one condition, such as diabetes, are often at a higher risk for developing other secondary conditions.
-Although often overlooked, diabetes is no exception, and the secondary condition can often be incontinence.
+You may also know that individuals who have been diagnosed with conditions such as diabetes are often at higher risk for developing other secondary conditions, such as incontinence.

 Other contributing risk factors that can lead to urinary incontinence are:

 There are several different types of incontinence that can develop from the symptoms of diabetes:

 Urge Incontinence: Having a sudden, intense urge to urinate followed by an involuntary loss of urine.
 You may also need to urinate frequently, even during the night.

 Stress Incontinence: Experiencing leakage when partaking in certain types of movement such as exercise, jumping, running, coughing, sneezing, laughing, etc.

 Functional Incontinence: Feeling an intense urge to urinate but failing to make it to the restroom in time due to conditions such as dementia, arthritis, or diabetic neuropathy.

 Overflow Incontinence: The frequent or constant dribbling of urine due to not being able to empty your bladder completely.

 Mixed Incontinence: You may experience more than one of the above types of incontinence.